Mark-Powers/wikijscmd/README.md

 ## TODO
 - Include options to always answer yes or no
-- Allow for moving pages
+- Allow for deleting pages
+- Allowing editing content from the command line (not using editor)
+- Read in content from STDIN for editing/creating pages